 This is the fan that the system used, but the team made it clear that the materials could be easily swapped for pieces that made more sense for different types of dwellings in developing countries.
 The goal is for the system to meet the needs of a culture, not change them.

 The solar panel on the Prius is a Kyocera solar panel that can generate up to 56 watts of energy.
 That big of a panel is unnecessary and too expensive to use for powering a small system in a hut, so Carnegie Mellon University professor Illah Nourbakhsh worked with the Pure Air team to determine exactly how small of a panel would work.
 Using dark film, the team blocked sunlight from the panel and tested how long it took for the fan to get up to full speed.

-Without the vent over the fire, the air sensors in the hut maxed out at 24,000 parts per million — an extremely high amount of pollution for such a small space.
+Without the vent over the fire, the air sensors in the hut maxed out at 24,000 parts per million -- an extremely high amount of pollution for such a small space.
 Once they placed the vent over the fire, the number dropped by half in less than five minutes, meaning that the ventilation system really does make a life saving difference.